This policy applies to the following senior executive positions within the University of Wisconsin System:

 Wis.
 Stat. § 36.09(1)(e) directs the Board of Regents to fix the salaries of each Chancellor.
 The starting salary for the System President and Chancellors must be approved by the Board of Regents at the time of hire.
 The System President shall set the starting salary for an interim Chancellor appointment, after consultation with the Board of Regents President and Vice President; Board approval is required for interim appointments only when the salary is outside the established salary range approved by the Board of Regents.

-The Board delegates to the System President the authority to set and approve the starting salary for newly hired Provosts/Vice Chancellors (deputy), Senior Vice Presidents, and Vice Presidents, provided the starting salary is within the salary range approved by the Board of Regents and not above 75% of the System President’s salary (RPD 6-3).
-The System President further delegates the authority to set and approve new and interim Provosts/Vice Chancellors (deputy) salaries to UW Chancellors, provided the salaries are within the ranges approved by the Board of Regents and not above 75% of the System President’s salary (RPD 6-3).
+The Board delegates to the System President the authority to set and approve the starting salary for newly hired Provosts/Vice Chancellors (deputy), Senior Vice Presidents, and Vice Presidents, provided the starting salary is within the salary range approved by the Board of Regents.
+The System President further delegates the authority to set and approve new and interim Provosts/Vice Chancellors (deputy) salaries to UW Chancellors, provided the salaries are within the ranges approved by the Board of Regents.
+Approval of a salary at or above 75% of the System President’s salary may not be further delegated.

 Salary increases for the UW System President and continuing Chancellors will be awarded in conformance with the approved pay plan and approved by the Board of Regents when salary increases are considered for all other UW System employees.
 At any other time, the Board of Regents may authorize salary increases to correct a salary inequity or recognize competitive factors as allowed by state statutes.

-Salary increases for continuing Senior Vice Presidents, Vice Presidents and Provosts/Vice Chancellors (deputy) will be awarded in conformance with the approved pay plan and approved by the System President unless the salary is above 75% of the System President’s salary (RPD 6-3).
-The System President further delegates to the UW Chancellors the authority to approve Provosts/Vice Chancellors’ (deputy) pay plan and base adjustments within the ranges approved by the Board of Regents and not above 75% of the System President’s salary (RPD 6-3).
+Salary increases for continuing Senior Vice Presidents, Vice Presidents and Provosts/Vice Chancellors (deputy) will be awarded in conformance with the approved pay plan and approved by the System President.
+The System President further delegates to the UW Chancellors the authority to approve Provosts/Vice Chancellors’ (deputy) pay plan and base adjustments within the ranges approved by the Board of Regents.
+Approval of a pay plan or base adjustment which is at or above 75% of the System President’s salary may not be further delegated.

 In addition, the Board delegates to the University of Wisconsin System President the authority and discretion to make a base adjustment up to a specified level within six to nine months of the date of hire for the other senior executives.
 Exercise of the base salary increase is at the President’s discretion based on the performance of the individual in his/her new position.
 This discretion provides the opportunity to reward outstanding performance during the initial period of employment.